YamiPryncess/AssetInheritor/README.md

 # Asset Inheritor

 Inherits, customizes, and creates collisions for 3D models in godot.
-- Recreates model’s folder file structure into new folder as .TSCN
+- Recreates recursive folders of 3D models as TSCN godot game objects with collision physics via C#.
 - Traverses scene tree depth first editing & restructuring mesh transforms.
+This helps do things like aligning the mesh origin for a bunch of files at once.

 Transforms Specifics
 - Moves or Rotates parent meshes while preserving transforms of child meshes.